lowRISC/opentitan/util/wavegen/README.md

 Wavegen is a Python tool to read waveform descriptions in Hjson and generate `svg` pictures of the waveform.

-The source is a json representation of the waveform using the wavejson format defined for Wavedrom.
+The source is a JSON representation of the waveform using the wavejson format defined for Wavedrom.
 This is sort of described at [here](https://github.com/drom/wavedrom/wiki/WaveJSON)